Noah Gregor: Ottawa Senators (2024–2025)

+Return to San Jose (2025)

 On March 7, 2025, Gregor was traded in a return to the San Jose Sharks alongside Zack Ostapchuk and a second-round pick in the 2025 NHL entry draft in exchange for Fabian Zetterlund, Tristen Robins and a fourth-round pick in 2025.
 He made his season debut for the Sharks on March 13 in a game against the Chicago Blackhawks.
 He recorded his first point in his second tenure with San Jose on April 13, assisting on Tyler Toffoli's first period goal in a 5–2 loss to the Calgary Flames.
 He finished the season appearing in 12 games with San Jose, notching just the one point.

+Florida Panthers (2025–2026)

 In September 2025, Gregor signed a professional tryout agreement with the Florida Panthers.
 Several weeks later, on October 7, Gregor signed a one-year contract with the team.
+He played his first game with the club on October 28 in a overtime loss to the Anaheim Ducks.
+He registered his first point, an assist on Luke Kunin's second period goal in a 8–5 victory over the Vancouver Canucks on November 17.
+His first goal with the Panthers came on December 11 in a 6–2 loss to the Colorado Avalanche.
+On January 9, 2026, Gregor was placed on waivers by Florida.
+After going unclaimed, Gregor was assigned to the Panthers' AHL affiliate, the Charlotte Checkers, making 26 appearances, scoring 11 goals and 17 points.
+He was recalled on March 24, and recorded a goal and assist in a 5–4 win over the Seattle Kraken that night.
+In 37 games with Florida, he scored four goals and eight points.
+With the Panthers eliminated from the postseason, they sent Gregor back to the Checkers for the 2026 Calder Cup playoffs.
+In three AHL playoff games, he scored two goals as the Checkers bowed out in the first round to the Springfield Thunderbirds.

+Winnipeg Jets (2026–present)

+On July 1, 2026, Gregor signed a one-year, two-way contract with the Winnipeg Jets.

 International play

 Gregor represented Team Canada's under-18 team at the 2016 IIHF World U18 Championships.
 He registered two assists in five games, but Canada finished fourth in the tournament.
 Gregor was invited to Team Canada for the 2022 IIHF World Championship, where the team won the silver medal.